emilypastewka/emilypastewka.github.io/posts/a_year_with_investindata/content.md

 **Learning a new discipline**

-Finance has always been a tangential career interest of mine [[4]](#4), and Private Equity in particular becomes more and more interesting as time passes.
-Intellectually, I enjoy considering the questions of who decides which companies get a shot, and how?
+Finance has always been a tangential career interest of mine [[4]](#4), and private equity in particular becomes more and more interesting as time passes.
+Who decides which companies get a shot, and how?
 Watching cycles of tech development, money, and media I've found that turns of events that would've bewildered a younger me now frequently make sense.
-It's also struck me increasingly that [each career choice I make is a big bet](../valuations_mar2022/content.md), whereas VCs and Angels get to spread their risk out.
+It's also struck me increasingly that [each career choice I make is a big bet](../valuations_mar2022/content.md), whereas financial investors spread their risk out.

 I've always loved finding ways to test into things before jumping in fully.
 IID might help me learn how a background in tech and skills with data translate to this related field.

-## What have I learned in this year?
+## What have I learned in a year?
-Having spelled out my [investment thesis](../../pages/snippets/be_hypothesis_driven/content.md), how is it going?
+Having spelled out my [investment thesis](../../pages/snippets/be_hypothesis_driven/content.md), how's it going?

 **Edge**

-I have no evidence yet whether IID does or doesn't have an edge on the broader VC community when it comes to data tooling, since there's no expectation of any financial return after just one year: IID invests in mostly pre-seed through Series A companies, so exits aren't expected for years to come.
-I have however observed strong leading indicators: founders with top-tier backgrounds and existing investments from big-name VCs still come to IID because we offer something meaningful; at least one company the group invested in before I joined appears to be growing very quickly.
+I have no evidence yet whether IID does or doesn't have an edge on the broader VC community when it comes to data tooling — IID invests in mostly pre-seed through Series A companies, so exits aren't expected for years to come.
+I have however observed strong leading indicators: founders with top-tier backgrounds and prior investments from big-name VCs still come to IID because we offer something meaningful; at least one company the group invested in before I joined appears to be growing very quickly.

-David and I decided that we'd invest a fixed amount in each company the group agrees on, in line with the principle on which the group was founded.
+David and I decided that we'd invest a set amount in each company the group agrees on, in line with the principle on which the group was founded.
 Despite that agreement, I sat out one investment early on that didn't land with me.
 I regret going against my investment principle.
 I don't plan to do so again.

 **Impact & engagement with startups**